List of Dragon Ball characters: Universe 6 inhabitants

 Universe 6 (第6宇宙, Dai roku Uchū), also known as the Challenging Universe (挑戦の宇宙, Chōsen no Uchū), is the sixth of the twelve parallel universes introduced in Dragon Ball Super.
 The God of Destruction is Champa, the Supreme Kai Fuwa (フワ), and the Angel Vados.
-Universe 6 is linked with Universe 7 as twin universes, and that any planets or species that have existed and/or exist in Universe 7 will exist or are likely have existed in Universe 6, and vice versa.
+Universe 6 and Universe 7 are linked as twin universes, and any planets or species that have existed and/or exist in Universe 6 will exist or are likely have existed in Universe 7, and vice versa.

 For example, the Saiyan people also exist in Universe 6, but their fates are completely different compared to their Universe 7 counterparts: they live relatively peaceful lives on their homeworld Sadala (サダラ, Sadara), and were never enslaved or eliminated by their enemies.
 Instead of conquering other planets, the Saiyans of Universe 6 tamed their desire to battle for good, and use their skills to protect the civilizations of their universe from danger and unrest.
 Characters from this universe were the first outside of Universe 7 to be introduced when other universes were revealed.